futureoceanslab/cc-distribution-review/README.md

 <strong>-2.
 R FOR FISH BASE REVIEW</strong>

+<strong>EO code:</strong>
-Analysis done after the integration of our database with Fish Base data
+r code for the integration of our review database and Fish Base information

 <strong>Species code:</strong>
 r code for the price category, vulnerability and commercial importance at species level.
 It contains: